wixplosives/windmill/README.md

 yarn windmill-sanity non-ssr-comp.sim.ts
 ```

-By default, windmill will search your project for simulation files which match the pattern `*.sim.ts` or `*.sim.tsx`.
+By default windmill will search your project for simulation files which match the pattern `*.sim.ts` or `*.sim.tsx`.

 ### Configuration via config file